Detroit Sports Today

 Duncan Robinson figures to be a big part of the Pistons bench spelling the starters.
 That group will include Robinson, Isaiah Stewart, rookie sharpshooter Chaz Lanier, and 2ndyear player Ron Holland, and newcomer Caris Lavert.
 The very end of the bench will include Bobbi Klintman, Paul Reed, and Marcus Sasser.

 The Pistons in 2024-2025 had an unheard of 30-win improvement over the previous year.
-Of course that would be impossible to match again, but if they could improve by 10 wins that could be enough to actually win the division and vie for the division lead.
+Of course that would be impossible to match again, but if they could improve by 10 wins that could be enough to actually vie for the division lead.

 Copyright © 2025 Detroit Sports Today - All Rights Reserved.